Frequently Asked Questions

 How do I contact PMG?

-PMG may be contacted by mail, telephone or email.
+PMG can be contacted by mail, telephone, fax or email.

 NGC Hong Kong Ltd.